Arthur Dudley Stewart: Biography

 In 1898, he entered Trinity College, Cambridge where he completed his university and theological training.
 He was ordained in 1901, becoming curate at St. Paul's Canonbury, North London.
-Four years later he was accepted as a candidate by the Church Missionary Society and sailed for Hong Kong, accompanied by a younger sister, Kathleen in November 1905.
-It would appear strange that Hong Kong should have been selected rather than Fukien, which had not only been the scene of his parents’ work, but also his early home.
-It seems that the Church Missionary Society at the time considered that there were great possibilities in Hong Kong and South China, which up to then had been somewhat neglected; while Fukien was comparatively well provided, principally by members of the Dublin University Mission, which had been founded and organised during his last furlough by Robert Stewart, who was himself a T.C.D. man.
+Four years later he was accepted as a candidate by the Church Missionary Society and sailed for Hong Kong, accompanied by a younger sister, Kathleen, in November 1905.
+It would appear strange that Hong Kong should have been selected rather than Fujian, which had not only been the scene of his parents’ work, but also his early home.
+It seems that the Church Missionary Society at the time considered that there were great possibilities in Hong Kong and South China, which up to then had been somewhat neglected, while Fukien was comparatively well-provided, principally by members of the Dublin University Mission, which had been founded and organised during his last furlough by Robert Stewart, who was himself a T.C.D. man.
 It was to Hong Kong consequently that Arthur Stewart was sent.

-After a preliminary period of language study, he was appointed to the Staff of St. Stephen's College- then in its infancy.
+After a preliminary period of language study, he was appointed to the Staff of St. Stephen's College, then in its infancy.
 Kathleen Stewart joined the staff of St. Stephen's Girls College, Hong Kong.
 The Chinese Church of Hong Kong was still in its initial stage, though Christian work of a sort had been carried on for nearly sixty years by that time.
-There was but one Chinese Church on the Hong Kong Island, St. Stephen's in Pokfulam Road.
-There was, however, a small but enthusiastic group of Chinese Christian scattered throughout the eastern part of the city, and under Stewart's leadership, these used to meet on Sundays in the small chapel in the basement of the Bishop's House.
-Many of these “catacomb Christians” came from beyond Happy Valley, facing a two-hour walk to attend the service and never missing.
+There was but one Chinese church on Hong Kong Island, St. Stephen's in Pokfulam Road.
+There was, however, a small but enthusiastic group of Chinese Christians scattered throughout the eastern part of the city, and under Stewart's leadership, these used to meet on Sundays in the small chapel in the basement of the Bishop's House.
+Many of these “catacomb Christians” came from beyond Happy Valley, undertaking a two-hour walk to attend the service and never missing.
 This congregation extended rapidly and after a year or two outgrew the church.
 Then services were held out of doors on what was then the Bishop's tennis court; in rainy weather the verandas were used.